PE: The Place to Be

 Our goal is to help our students to be better learners and score higher on tests.
 We encourage our students to eat a healthy breakfast every day and get some activity in the morning.
 Research has shown that both of these practices contribute to better learning and higher test scores.

 One of our biggest plays this year and last year is our Multicultural Diversity San Jose Garden.
-Under the leadership of our Fuel UP To Play 60 student committee we are growing plants and vegetables from around the world-all representative of our students and families, diverse cultures.
+We are growing plants and vegetables from around the world-all representative of our students and families, diverse cultures.

 Our monthly super sport award ribbons are presented, honoring those students who represent our Commitment to Character traits of : Respect, Motivation, Honesty and Responsibility.
 These children show great effort and attitude in the PE classes.
 They receive a super sport ribbon and are their PE instructor's special helper for the month.